The Missing SDG. Endangered Languages and Sustainable Development.

 In 1987, the United Nations (UN) Brundtland Commission defined sustainable development as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 Subsequently, the UN carried out extensive work on sustainability, and this was translated into a Development Agenda adopted by the General Assembly in 2015.
 This universal action plan of unprecedented scope and significance, a “supremely ambitious transnational vision”, contained 17 interconnected goals to be achieved by 2030.

 These Sustainable Development Goals, or SDGs, are, in the words of the UN, “the blueprint to achieve a better and more sustainable future for all”.
 They address “global challenges” which include eradicating poverty, ensuring good health and well-being, providing quality education, protecting the environment, upholding human rights, and promoting the rule of law, among others.
 However, languages are not explicitly mentioned, and the way in which culture is addressed remains very limited.
-As one author (Suzanne Romaine (2019: 41)) put it, “language is the missing link in the global debate on sustainability”.
+As one linguist (Suzanne Romaine (2019: 41)) put it, “language is the missing link in the global debate on sustainability”.

-Recognizing the significance of languages within the SDGs is not just a matter of cultural preservation but a necessary step towards ensuring equitable and effective development for all.
-Without linguistic diversity and the promotion of multilingualism, many communities, particularly minority, indigenous and marginalized groups, are excluded from decision-making processes and denied equal access to vital resources, and the endangerment or extinction of languages plays an enormous role in this exclusion.
-Language dominance and dominance by language create fundamental forms of inequality and are often at the root of the challenges for which the SDGs have been established.
+The endangerment or extinction of languages plays an enormous role in this exclusion.
+Language dominance and dominance by language create fundamental forms of inequality and are often at the root of the very challenges for which the SDGs have been established.

 This conference will aim to explore the conceptual links between maintenance and revitalisation of endangered, minority and indigenous languages and sustainable development in different social, economic, ecological, and linguistic contexts; it will also seek to identify policy implications stemming from, and necessary to, further integration of language revitalization and sustainable development.